peeravichsin/MySQL_DSI321/README.md

 ## Running The Website

-Go to /web and then run this command below and website is running :)
+Go to "web" directory and then run this command below and website is running :)
 ```bash
 python main.py
 ```